casperjs/casperjs/builder/sources/tester_contents.md

 <h3 id="tester.assertResourceExists"><code>Tester#assertResourceExists(Function testFx[, String message])</code></h3>

-The `testFx` is executed against all loaded asserts and the test passes when at least one resource matches.
+The `testFx` function is executed against all loaded assets and the test passes when at least one resource matches.

 ```javascript